 There will be several people dedicated to helping individuals with any connection problems.

-A conference materials packet will be available for download July 15.
-Printed copies can be ordered during registration and will be sent promptly after this date.
+A conference materials packet is be available for download.
+Printed copies can be ordered during registration and will be sent to you.

 Are visitors allowed?